Resinchem/Ultimate-Bedside-Lamp/docs/booting.md

 ---

-With the boot process understood and your initial setup verified, you are ready to explore the [General Use]({{ '/use' | relative_url }}) of your Ultimate Bedside Lamp!
+With the boot process understood and your initial setup verified, you are ready to setup to the system to make it your own Ultimate Bedside Lamp!

 <div style="display: flex; justify-content: space-between; align-items: center; margin-top: 40px; border-top: 1px solid #333; padding-top: 20px;">
   <a href="{{ '/interfaces' | relative_url }}" class="btn btn-outline"><- Previous: System Interfaces</a>